ladybirdweb/faveo-server-images/_docs/helpers/server-hardening/mod-security.md

 ```

-> MOD-SECURITY for apache2 is configured successfull and the OWASP rules are effect.
+> MOD-SECURITY for apache2 is configured successfully and the OWASP rules are in effect.